Packing for an Emergency

 - Try clothing with natural fibres

-- Three days of changes, including underwear
+- Three days change of clothes, including underwear

 - Bank details